-Welcome to ValorosoIT, your portal dedicated to the exciting exploration of the world of retro computers and vintage electronics!
-In this video, Michel Mammoliti takes us on a journey into the universe of MIDI Music, exploring the details of vintage systems connected to an icon of the past: the Atari Mega ST.
+Welcome to Valorosoit, your portal dedicated to the exciting exploration of the world of retrocomputer and vintage electronics!
+In this video, Michel Mammoliti makes us immerse on a journey into the universe of Midi music, exploring the details of the vintage system system connected to an icon of the past: the Atari Mega St.

-The beginning of a sonic adventure with MIDI Music
+The beginning of a sound adventure with MIDI music

-Our musical odyssey begins with an expert, Michel Mammoliti, who takes us through a detailed simulation of how music was produced in music recording studios in the 80s and early 90s.
-This journey through time offers us an opportunity to admire how the passion for vintage electronics and music are harmoniously intertwined.
+Our musical odyssey begins with an expert, Michel Mammoliti, who accompanies us through a detailed simulation of how music was produced in the music recording studios of the 80s and the beginning of the 90s.
+This time travel offers us an opportunity to admire how the passion for vintage electronics and music intertwine harmoniously.

 The video interview was recorded on the occasion of Varese Retrocomputing 2023.

-The Atari Mega ST: the heart of the Simulation
+Atari Mega St: the heart of the simulation

-The centerpiece of this simulation is the Atari Mega ST, a powerful vintage computer that, through the MIDI (Musical Instruments Digital Interface) system, transforms into a digital conductor!
-Connected to a series of vintage keyboards (synthesizers), the Atari Mega ST acts as a sequencer and sends commands in real time, to generate every note, every intensity and every timbre of the song being played.
+The fulcrum of this simulation is the Atari Mega St, a powerful vintage computer which, through the MIDI system (Musical Instruments Digital Interface), turns into a digital conductor!
+Connected to a series of vintage keyboards (synthesizers), the Atari Mega St acts as a sequencer and sends the commands in real time, to generate every note, every intensity and each stamp of the passage in execution.

 Vintage synthesizers: Roland Juno-106 and Korg DW-8000

-Among the keyboards connected to the Atari, two legends stand out: the famous Roland Juno-106 and the very versatile Korg DW-8000.
+Among the keyboards connected to Atari, two legends stand out: the famous Roland Juno-106 and the Versatile Korg Dw-8000.
 Both synthesizers are characterized by their hybrid combination of digital and analog technology.
-The digital control is handled by an internal microcontroller, which is combined with the Juno-106's all-analog and hybrid sound generation (digital oscillators, filters, and analog VCAs in the case of the DW-8000).
+Digital control is managed by an internal microcontroller, which is combined with the completely analog sound generation of the Juno-106 and hybrid (digital oscillators, filters and analog VCA in the case of the DW-8000).

 Yamaha DX100 and Casio CZ-101: 100% digital

-The Yamaha DX100, a compact version of the famous DX7, and the Casio CZ-101, both fully digital, are also connected to the Atari Mega ST via MIDI cables.
+The Yamaha DX100, a compact version of the famous DX7, and the Casio CZ-101, both completely digital, are also connected to the Atari Mega ST through MIDI cables.

 MIDI Music: A Hands-On Demonstration